 - Don’t – Lose the audience’s attention.

-- Do – Use presentation tricks to recapture audience’s attention.
+- Do – Use presentation tricks to recapture the audience’s attention.

 Keeping your audience engaged for an hour or so is not an easy feat.
 In order to prevent their attention from going elsewhere, you have to figure out a way to keep them entertained.
 A way to do this is through the use of visuals such as images, videos, and graphics.
 Experiment with different kinds of arrangements and choose what would suit your presentation best.

 The moment people show up in your webinar, your goal is to establish credibility.
-Think hard about how you’ll achieve that.
+Think hard about what you can do to achieve that.